liberation/django-elasticsearch/readme.md

 * **mappings**
     Defaults to None
-    You can override some or all of the fields mapping with this dictionnary
+    You can override some or all of the fields mapping with this dictionary
     Example:

     ```python